RabbitSeries/AdventofCode/README.md

 - Chnagge Day 16 algorithm to shortest path algorithm.
 - Get a lisence.
 - Construct project to a CMake test project.
+- Add cachce to Dijkstra in Day 21 solution.

 ## Statistics